gnachman/iterm2-website/_posts/2011-01-08-documentation.md

 <br/>
 <br/>
 #### Expos√© Tabs
-If you have too many tabs and are unable to find the one you're looking for, you can use the Expos√ ©Tabs feature to find it.
+If you have too many tabs and are unable to find the one you're looking for, you can use the Expos√© Tabs feature to find it.
 Press cmd-opt-E and all your tabs will be shown at once.
 You can then perform a search over all tabs simultaneously to find what you're looking for.
 <br/>
 <br/>
 <hr/>